MicrosoftDocs/connected-spaces/articles/compliance.md

 - Install and position cameras in your retail locations, and in doing so take care to avoid sensitive areas or locations that point to public spaces outside your store(s) such as streets or mall concourses and to limit collection of data not needed by Dynamics 365 Connected Store;

-- Inform people in your retail locations with conspicuous notices about video recording and use of AI (taking note that in some jurisdictions simply placing conspicuous notices may be insufficient);
+- Inform people in your retail locations with conspicuous notices about video recording and use of AI (taking note that in some jurisdictions simply placing conspicuous notices may be insufficient).
+Review our [Communicate with shoppers](communication-plan.md) and [Communicate with employees](employee-plan.md) guides for tips to consider for your notice and disclosure strategy ;

 - Comply with all applicable laws and regulations in your jurisdiction when using Dynamics 365 Connected Store;